 The two communities that helped me a lot when I turned to Linux were StackOverflow & UbuntuForums.org.
 I am sure StackOverflow will help you clear all your Linux related issues.

 Who does not know Linux?
-Reddit receive billions of pageview per month.
-The subreddit Linux is followed by large number of people (221,843 currently).
-If you want to keep yourself updated with what's happening in the Linux/open source world, Linux subreddit is a good place for that.
-Almost anything that happens in Linux whether a new distro release is made available or any major issue/bug is fixed, get posted on Linux subreddit.
+Reddit receives billions of pageviews per month.
+The subreddit Linux is followed by a large number of people (221,843 currently).
+If you want to keep yourself updated with what’s happening in the Linux/open-source world, the Linux subreddit is a good place for that.
+Almost anything that happens in Linux whether a new distro release is made available or any major issue/bug is fixed, gets posted on Linux subreddit.

 Distro Specific Linux communities

-One of the most popular Linux distro 'Linux Mint' has got a great community.
+One of the most popular Linux distro ‘Linux Mint’ has got a great community.
 There are currently 1145045 posts from 97,260 users.
-The community is well categorised that makes it really very easy to find specific topic.
-Some of my favourite categories are Newbie Questions, Software & Applications, Installation & Boot and Networking.
+The community is well categorized that makes it really very easy to find a specific topic.
+Some of my favorite categories are Newbie Questions, Software & Applications, Installation & Boot and Networking.